-- 1. Outdoor storage or operations of the recycling facility may not be located within the frontage zone and must be located behind a 50 ft deep Level 3 Natural Screen, or a 6 ft to 8 ft tall opaque fence.
-Outdoor storage or operations of any kind are prohibited outside the screened area. - Recycling drop-off facilities, manned or unmanned, must be located behind the frontage zone. - The proposed use may not adversely affect the use and quiet enjoyment of abutting property as a result of noise, vibrations, fumes, odor, dust, glare or other cause.
+- Outdoor storage or operations of the recycling facility may not be located within the frontage zone and must be located behind a 50 ft deep Level 3 Natural Screen, or a 6 ft to 8 ft tall opaque fence.
+Outdoor storage or operations of any kind are prohibited outside the screened area. - 2 Recycling drop-off facilities, manned or unmanned, must be located behind the frontage zone. - 3.
+The proposed Use shall comply with the Nuisance Standards in Article 6 Section 1.G.